yangjiang3973/learn-vue/dev-diary.md

 instead, I can focus on render function and vdom

 TODO: learn how to write JSX in vue and setup with transpile tool

+# 2020-12-07

+1. (DONE) config jsx and use webpack to make it run in real vue 2.0.0

+2. (DONE)introduce the similar settings to my `learn-vue` repo, and start working on virtual dom

+3. (IN PROGRESS) createElement function(also called `h`) to create vdom tree

+4. (IN PROGRESS) render real dom tree from virtual dom